 He is the first person in the oldest period of the Roman Republic, whose existence is proved by the sources.
 He was the consul three times.

 Consul and Roman dictator from the mid-5th century BCE.
 He was an example of civic virtues.
 His achievements were described by the Roman historian Titus Livius, and it was thanks to him that Cincinnatus turned out to be one of the most popular figures of Roman antiquity.

 A Roman leader in the war against Aequi and Volsci in the 5th century BCE.

 Marcus Manlius Capitolinus

 Roman consul in 392 BCE.
-Legendary Roman hero who saved and defended Rome from the Gauls, and who stood in defense of the oppressed plebeians.
+The legendary Roman hero who saved and defended Rome from the Gauls, and who stood in defence of the oppressed plebeians.

 Marcus Furius Camillus

 Roman commander, six-time military tribune.
 His successes on the battlefield resulted in giving him the nickname – “the second founder of Rome”.